nils-wittemeier/TopoToolsSiesta/TopologicalInvariants/README.md

     Calculate Z2 invariant.

     positional arguments:
-        infile                input file to calculate spintexture from (fdf-file) surface               Expression describing the surface on which the WCC / Wilson loops should be calculated.
+        infile                input file to calculate Z2 from (fdf-file) surface               Expression describing the surface on which the WCC / Wilson loops should be calculated.
 The argument should be the right side of a lambda expression which